If you have experience driving a bus in the past, you might think about a job as a school bus driver.

 Drivers must complete a training program involving classroom and road learning.

-The majority of school districts in the U.S. provide school bus service through outside companies.
-This means there is no strict rule as to how applicants are screened for a criminal background check.
+Yes, there will be a background check.
+One of the issues here is not if there is a background check, but what that check entails.
+The reason for this difference is that the majority of school districts in the U.S. provide school bus service through outside companies.
+This means there is no strict rule as to how you are screened in a criminal background check.

 Each state sets its own particular rules within its school districts.